 Before digging in on additional detailed changes, here are two things the Secure Act 2.0 did not change.
 First, the act did not eliminate backdoor Roth IRA contributions or mega backdoor Roth contributions within plans.

 Second, the age at which you can donate money directly from your IRA via QCDs (qualified charitable distribution) remains at 70 1/2.
 Tax-free distributions have been raised at $105,000 in 2024.

 There are several changes that appear to further promote Roth contributions.
 Perhaps this should not be surprising as Roth contributions are made with after-tax dollars.
 So, it helps Congress' budget math to assume that more retirement contributions will be made with after-tax dollars as opposed to pre-tax dollars.

-Beginning in 2024, taxpayers with designated Roth accounts within their employer retirement plans (401(k), 403(b), etc.) will no longer be subject to required minimum distributions on these accounts.
+Originally slated to begin in 2024, but now delayed to 2026 by the IRS, taxpayers with designated Roth accounts within their employer retirement plans (401(k), 403(b), etc.) will no longer be subject to required minimum distributions on these accounts.
 Also, if a taxpayers' wages from a plan sponsor for the prior year exceed $145,000, any catch up contribution made by the taxpayer must be allocated to a designated Roth account within an employer plan.
 This will likely result in many plan changes because unless an employer offers this option to high wage earners, no employee can make a catch-up contribution.

 There are other changes related to employer plans, SIMPLE IRAs and SEP IRAs that we will cover in a separate piece in the coming weeks.